Planning to eat a plant-based diet in 2021?

 Redfern Physiotherapy & Sports Medicine • April 7, 2021

-Planning to eat plant-based in 2021?
+Planning to eat plant?

 The popularity of plant-based diets has been on the rise for some time and there is evidence to suggest that this trend is here to stay.
 The shift to plant – based diets has been predominately driven by concern surrounding health, animal welfare and the environment.